1homas/Ansible_Control_Node_AWS/README.md

-# Ansible AWS EC2 Instance Playbook
+# Ansible Control Node Instance in AWS Playbook

 Deploy an AWS EC2 instance of a Linux VM with Ansible.
 You may complete everything below within the [AWS Free Tier](https://aws.amazon.com/free).
 If you have never deployed an AWS EC2 instance, you should first read [Deploy an EC2 Instance from the AWS Console](https://github.com/1homas/Ansible_AWS_EC2_Instance/blob/main/Deploy_EC2_Instance_from_AWS_Console.md) to understand the process and the virtual private cloud (VPC) components involved.